unpoly/unpoly2-slides/slides.md

 The link will only be followed if the link is on the root layer (where there is no overlay to accept).

-I'm not a big fan of this because it couples the overlay interaction to its parent layer.\
+**I'm not a huge fan of this** because it couples the overlay interaction to its parent layer.\
 But some of you asked for it, and I guess sometimes the overlay cannot be separated from its parent.